With nearly 2,000 species in 12 different families, Earwigs, a nocturnal insect, are one of the smaller order of insects.

 Because Earwigs feed on foliage, they have been known to cause a significant economic loss in fruit and vegetable crops, such as hop yards and corn crops in France and Germany.

 Preventing Earwig Intrusions

-It's important to remember that Earwigs prefer cool, damp and wet areas.
-Decaying vegetation make a great home for Earwigs, as there is an ample supply of food for them to rely on.
+It's important to remember that Earwigs prefer cool, damp, and wet areas.
+Decaying vegetation makes a great home for Earwigs, as there is an ample supply of food for them to rely on.
 Removing moisture and decaying vegetation from your home (or not allowing it to accumulate in the first place) is what will make your property a less-favorable condition for Earwigs.